De-clutter your kitchen, bathroom and bank account

 Make a plan and set a timer

-De-cluttering your kitchen is a big task and for meaningful change is not happen one afternoon.
+De-cluttering your kitchen is a big task and meaningful change is not happen in one afternoon.
 You will need a few boxes (to separate items that you are selling or donating) and some bin bags to get started.
 A good tip is to set a timer, of say an hour and just do one hour a day, this will help keep you focused.